pygame/pygame/docs/reST/ref/rect.rst

    Pygame uses Rect objects to store and manipulate rectangular areas.
 A Rect can be created from a combination of left, top, width, and height values.
-   Rects can also be created from python objects that are already a Rect or have an attribute named "rect".
+   Rects can also be created from Python objects that are already a Rect or have an attribute named "rect".

-   Any pygame function that requires a Rect argument also accepts any of these values to construct a Rect.
-This makes it easier to create Rects on the fly as arguments to functions.
+   Any Pygame function that requires a Rect argument also accepts any of these values to construct a Rect.
+This makes it easier to create Rects on the fly as arguments for functions.

    The Rect functions that change the position or size of a Rect return a new copy of the Rect with the affected changes.
 The original Rect is not